 And, actually, this is closer to the truth.
 When the KJV was translated, the translators had access to very few manuscripts of the New Testament and the readings from these manuscripts were the basis of the available three printed texts of the New Testament.
 There was Erasmus’s 1516 Greek New Testament (based on 7 Greek MSS of the NT, dating from the 12th to the 15th century).
 Then, there was Robertus Stephanus’s Greek NT (the 1550 edition being the most important).
 And lastly the KJV translators had Theodore Beza’s 1598 edition of the Greek NT.
 These printed editions formed the texts on which the King James Version of the New Testament was based.

-They also had access to earlier English translations of the Bible, including Coverdale’s (1535), Matthew’s (1537), The Great Bible (1539), the Taverner’s Bible (1539), the Geneva Bible (1560) and the Bishops’ Bible (1568)–a fairly long tradition of English Bible translations.
-And, of course, the translators had access to the Latin Vulgate.
+The translators also had access to earlier English translations of the Bible, including Coverdale’s (1535), Matthew’s (1537), The Great Bible (1539), the Taverner’s Bible (1539), the Geneva Bible (1560) and the Bishops’ Bible (1568)–a fairly long tradition of English Bible translations.
+And, of course, they had access to the Latin Vulgate.

 What they did not have is the oldest manuscripts of the New Testament that have been discovered since 1611.
 It is the discovery of these older manuscripts that change the textual base for translation.
 And these older MSS did not have the text that newer translations supposedly “removed.”